-In her employment practice, Ms. Matayoshi has successfully represented employers in state and federal court, including wrongful termination and class action wage and hour disputes.
-She has represented employers in the transportation and sales industries with issues arising under the Fair Labor Standards Act (FLSA) and California Labor Code, including exemptions, split shift, meal and rest breaks, overtime, vacation, wage statements, deductions and commissions.
-Her experience includes defending employers before the EEOC, DFEH and DLSE.
-She also provides day-to-day counseling to employers on a variety of pressing issues, including employee exemption classification.
+Kelly also has extensive employment experience, effectively representing employers in state and federal court as well as numerous agencies on a range of causes of action including wrongful termination and class action wage and hour disputes.
+She has represented employers in the transportation and sales industries concerning issues arising under a variety of employment statutes and regulations such as exemptions, split shifts, meal and rest breaks, overtime, vacation, wage statements, deductions, and commissions.

-During law school, she served as an extern for Judge Edward Chen of the U.S. District Court for the Northern District of California and as an intern for Judge Leslie Kobayashi of the U.S. District Court for the District of Hawaii.
+During law school, she served as an extern for Judge Edward Chen of the U.S. District Court for the Northern District of California and represented a pro bono client before the 9th Circuit Court of Appeals as part of the Hastings Appellate Project.

 - Laurie Miller Award for Public Service, ABA Section of Litigation (2018)

 - Northern California Rising Stars by Super Lawyers